Open House: The Legacy of Fair Housing

 Explore hundreds of artifacts throughout the museum that illustrate the history and legacy of Oak Park and River Forest.
 While investigating displays around every corner and searching through items inside OPRF High School's old library card catalog, you can participate in a scavenger hunt to find items that begin with each letter of the alphabet.
 You never know what you may discover!

 One hundred years ago Girl Scout Troop 1 was organized at First Baptist Church in Oak Park.
-Opening in late March and running through the summer, the Museum’s newest short-term exhibit will examine the first decade of Girl Scouting in our villages.
+Opening in April and running through the summer, the Museum’s newest short-term exhibit will examine the first decade of Girl Scouting in our villages.

 The first American Girl Scout troop was organized in Savannah, Georgia by Juliette Gordon Low only eight years earlier, but the movement spread rapidly across the country.
 Oak Park’s first Girl Scout leader was Helen Freer Morris, who has the distinction of being one of the handful of women whose name appears on the “Peace Triumphant” WWI Memorial in Scoville Park.
 She was a nurse who supervised a tuberculosis hospital in France during World War I.